-You've all heard of dateless fashions where the style can't be attributed to any particular year, well Dateless Number Plates are similar.
-Because there is no year letter attached, it would be necessary to consult a reference book to find out when the mark was originally issued.
+You've likely heard of timeless fashions where the style can't be attributed to any particular year, well dateless number plates are similar.
+Because there is no year letter/number attached, it would be necessary to consult a reference book to find out when the mark was originally issued.

-Consequently, dateless plates can be transferred to any age vehicle since the age-related rule will not apply. i.e. you can't use a registration mark to make a vehicle appear newer than it is" - will not apply.
+Dateless number plates can be transferred to any age vehicle since the age-related rule - "you can't use a registration mark to make a vehicle appear newer than it is" - will not apply.
 And with far fewer characters than the standard issue reg now on the roads, their short appearance looks absolutely stunning on a vehicle.